SteeltoeOSS/Documentation/docs/configuration/config-server-provider.md

         .AddConfigServer(settings);
 ```

->NOTE: A single `ICertificateSource` can be used for both Config Server and [Eureka mTLS connections](../discovery/netflix-eureka#configuring-mutual-tls).
+>A single `ICertificateSource` can be used for both Config Server and [Eureka mTLS connections](../discovery/netflix-eureka#configuring-mutual-tls).